authomatic/authomatic/_sources/development.txt

 `Selenium <http://seleniumhq.org>`__ tests.
 They are designed to test the *login procedure* and *credentials refreshment* and to discover changes in provider APIs.
-Currently the tests cover 14 |oauth2| providers.
+Currently the tests cover all the |oauth2| providers.
 The tests are written for the `pytest <http://pytest.org/latest/>`__ framework.

 To run *functional* tests, you first need to create the